HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 While these yield codes have the same goal, their implementations are so different that validation has become a major obstacle for the community.

-Previous efforts have already provided valuable insights.
-The study @ETCCrossCal2025 compared the internal exposure time calculations of AYO and EXOSIMS and revealed previously unknown discrepancies. `yieldplotlib` is a more ambitious continuation of that work.
+Previous cross-calibration efforts have already provided valuable insights. @ETCCrossCal2025 compared the internal exposure time calculations of AYO and EXOSIMS and revealed previously unknown discrepancies. `yieldplotlib` is a more ambitious continuation of that work.
 It is a Python library capable of easily accessing hundreds of important quantities